 Public Opinion on The Vote: Navigator Post-Election Findings

-Nearly four in five say that Biden is winning the election, including a majority of Trump voters; Confidence that ballots will be counted accurately and fairly has declined among Trump voters; Trump remains underwater on approval of his response to the election results, while almost two in three approve of Biden’s response.
+A resounding majority view Biden as winning the election; Trump remains deeply underwater on approval of his response to the election results, while almost two in three approve of Biden’s response.

 Welcome to NAVIGATOR – a project designed to better understand the American public’s views on issues of the day and help advocates, elected officials, and other interested parties understand the language, imagery, and messaging needed to make and win key policy arguments.